 Echolink

 • If you have not, downloaded and open Echolink.
-Upon first download, you must verify your status as a amateur radio operator.
+Upon downloading, you must verify your status as an amateur radio operator

 • Ensure that you are marked as “Online.”